Low-Carb Slow Cooker Pulled Pork

 - Liquid Smoke (affiliate link), optional but recommended

-How did I make this barbecued pork recipe low in carbs?
+How did I make slow cooker pulled pork low in carbs?

 I do think pulled pork is the kind of recipe that’s perfect for the slow cooker, but to see how to make this in the Instant Pot, check out Low-Carb Instant Pot Pulled Pork.